ShanJiang21/shanjiang21.github.io/_posts/2021-03-08-easy-option.md

 #### Some personal feelings as a junior tech employee

 TBH, ByteDance is actually an easy option for me, as it enjoys a good reputation on the labor market.
 The daily life is well-managed: each meal is ordered from vendors, prearranged and distributed in the office, every festival you will see celebration decorations and get the small free gifts.
 ByteDance also provides living bonus to move close to the office and I can still work with many US colleagues who graduated from top universities.
-All in all, as a new grad I should have no regrets while I still do.
+All in all, as a new grad this can be an easy way to go.

 While all seems to be fantastic.
-I should have no excuse to complain, there is still underlying paradox.
+I should have no excuse to complain, there is still an underlying paradox.

 The whole system works like an endless loop, a post-modern social engineering program, the unhappiness originates from it is not that easy to realize at the first time.
 I am quite prepared to it, but I do observed some other thing when seeing through some tiny stuff.